 Reusable menstrual products are both safer for your body and kinder to the environment.
-This is one of the most comfortable healthier upgrades we’ve made when it comes to health and safety, so today, we’re discussing the different options so you can decide which is right for you.
+This is one of the most comfortable healthier upgrades we’ve made when it comes to health and safety.
+We’re discussing the different options so you can decide which is right for you.

 Before we cover the options, let’s talk about the reasons you might consider a switch.